-When it comes to hire a dedicated developer having adequate WordPress experience, the pool of professionals seems limitless.
+When it comes to hiring a dedicated developer having adequate WordPress experience, the pool of professionals seems limitless.
 Therefore setting out certain criteria, which could help business owners narrow their options, becomes inevitable.
 This post will take you through “a set of 15 questions” that you must ask your potential WordPress developer.
-Considering these questions will surely help you make a right decision!
+Considering these questions will surely help you make the right decision!

 Let’s get started!

 How long have you been working with WordPress?

 Experience counts more than anything else!
 While you're interviewing a developer or agency, ask them “how many years of WordPress experience do they have?”
 As every one of us learns at different rates, you may get many different answers to this question.
 Therefore, depending on your project's requirement and budget, first, you need to decide the experience level you need.
 In my opinion, you should hire a developer/agency having at least 3 years of WordPress experience.